tanerijun/algo-slaying/README.md

-## LeetCode
+## About

-This repository contains my solution to various LeetCode problems.
+This repository contains my solution to various algorithm problems.

 I sometimes also write my thinking process for the solutions on [my blog](https://vitaneri.com/tags/leetcode/).